fresnostate-library/onesearch-local/README.md

 * Run npm install from the project folder to get dependencies `npm install`

-* Build existing and project for development
+* Build existing project for development
    `npm start`

 * Point your web browser to the local addesss cited in the build output.  e.g http://localhost:8082/